Mikuu/ArXmanS/micoo/index.md

 Then Micoo should be ready at `http://localhost:3001`.

-With above commands, it should be successfully launch Micoo from the source code locally.
+With above commands, it should successfully launch Micoo from the source code locally.

 ### launch with local docker images